kyma-project/kyma/docs/05-technical-reference/00-custom-resources/evnt-01-subscription.md

 type: Custom Resource
 ---

-The Subscription custom resource definition (CRD) is used to subscribe to events.
+The `subscriptions.eventing.kyma-project.io` custom resource definition (CRD) is a detailed description of the kind of data and the format used to subscribe to events.
 To get the up-to-date CRD and show the output in the YAML format, run this command:

 `kubectl get crd subscriptions.eventing.kyma-project.io -o yaml`

 ## Sample custom resource

-This sample Subscription resource subscribes to an event called `sap.kyma.custom.commerce.order.created.v1`.
+This sample Subscription custom resource (CR) subscribes to an event called `sap.kyma.custom.commerce.order.created.v1`.

 > **WARNING:** Non-alphanumeric characters `[^a-zA-Z0-9]+` are not allowed in event names under the **spec.filter.filters.eventType.value** property.
 If any are detected, Eventing will remove them.
 Read [Event names](../evnt-01-event-names.md#event-name-cleanup) for more information.